Revision of the ULM order

 Specific case of historic aircraft

-Certain historic aircraft, registered in an European Economic Area member State, in Switzerland or in the United Kingdom, are allowed to overfly the French territory without prior validation of their airworthiness document for a duration not exceeding 28 consecutive days in any one visit (see arrêté du 8 janvier 2018 relatif au survol du territoire français par certains aéronefs anciens étrangers and its courtesy translation).
+Certain historic aircraft, registered in an European Economic Area member State, in Switzerland or in the United Kingdom, are allowed to overfly the French territory without prior validation of their airworthiness document for a maximum duration of 90 cumulated days over the last twelve months.
+All days from the time the aircraft enters French airspace to the time it leaves French airspace are taken into account, whether or not flights have actually taken place (see arrêté du 8 janvier 2018 relatif au survol du territoire français par certains aéronefs anciens étrangers.
+The courtesy translation provided below will be updated shortly to reflect the last changes).

 For the other historic aircraft, in particular those registered in other States, a validation of their foreign airworthiness document (and potentially of the aeronautical title of their pilot) shall be obtained.